- WHAT IS MELOXICAM USED FOR IN DOGS?

 - Delusion and stumbling

-Keep in mind that this medication was initially intended for humans.
-If you see any of the above signs in your dog, get them to a vet quickly.
+Keep in mind that this medication was initially intended for humans So with use in dogs, if you see any of the above signs, get them to a vet quickly.

 While there are versions of Metacam that are suitable for humans, but it's not recommended that you give human pain meds to dogs.
 These medications are often not in the correct dosages for pets, and it can easily result in an overdose.
 To keep your pet safe, it's best to use NSAIDs that are safe for dogs, under the direction of your veterinarian.